PetrTaller/S-E-Finance/README.md

 MIT License

 ### 🙌 Credits
-Created with 💙 by [PETR TALLET] — feel free to fork, improve, and share!
+Created with 💙 by [PETR TALLER] — feel free to fork, improve, and share!